Is it better to recover at home or at a skilled rehab center after an illness, accident, or injury? It all depends on your situation.

 Recover at Home with In-Home Care or at a Short-term Rehab Center

-Pneumonia can definitely be tough on older adults.
-It isn’t uncommon for physicians to recommend a senior who has been hospitalized with it receive therapy after they are discharged.
+Illnesses like pneumonia can be tough on older adults.
+It isn’t uncommon for physicians to recommend someone who has been hospitalized with a severe illness receive therapy after they’re discharged.

-As you and your father are making this decision, here are a few factors to keep in mind:
+As you and your loved one make this decision, here are a few factors to keep in mind:

-- Since your Dad lives alone right now, will someone be available to stay with him during his recovery?
-If he is unsteady on his feet, it might not be safe for him to be alone.
+- If your loved one lives by themselves right now, will someone be available to stay with them during recovery?
+If they’re unsteady on their feet, it might not be safe for them to be alone.

-- What type of insurance does your father have and what services will it cover?
-If he has Medicare, he will likely meet the criteria for both home care services and inpatient rehab care since it sounds like he has spent more than three nights at the hospital.
-The hospital social worker can help you determine what his insurance will cover if you aren’t sure.
+- What type of insurance does your loved one have, and what services will it cover?
+If they have Medicare, they will likely meet the criteria for both home care services and rehab care if they’ve spent more than three nights at the hospital.
+The hospital social worker can help you determine what the insurance will cover if you aren’t sure.

-- Does your father have other medical conditions that need to be taken into consideration?
+- Does your loved one have other medical conditions that need to be taken into consideration?
 These are referred to as co-morbidities.
-A chronic health issue like diabetes can complicate his recovery.
+A chronic health issue like diabetes can complicate recovery.
 In this case, a short-term rehab center is usually a better choice.

-- Is your Dad able to manage his own care (i.e. taking the right dose of the right medication at the right time) and oversee in-home caregivers if he decides to rehab at home?
-Staying on track with his medication schedule will likely play an important role in his recovery.
+- Is your loved one able to manage their own care (i.e. taking the right dose of the right medication at the right time) and oversee in-home caregivers if they decide to rehab at home?
+Staying on track with a medication schedule will likely play an important role in your loved one’s recovery.